CAR: Conceptualization-Augmented Reasoner for Zero-Shot Commonsense Question Answering

 \subsection{Results}

 The main results are reported in Table~\ref{tab:main_exp_results}.
 For the baselines, DeBERTa-v3-Large (MR) trained on ATOMIC achieves the best performance, followed by ChatGPT.
-Both of them achieve an accuracy of more than 70\% on average, which gains a large gap compared with other baseline methods.
-Our best system, based on DeBERTa-v3-Large and trained on our conceptualization-augmented ATOMIC, achieves state-of-the-art results and significantly outperforms all PLM-based baselines on every benchmark and can advance 2.1\% average accuracy improvement compared with the same baseline model.
-It also significantly surpasses the performance of the same model that is trained on ATOMIC-10X with only 10\% amount of data (Appendix~\ref{sec:appendix_atomic10x_usage}).
+Both achieve an accuracy of more than 70\% on average.
+Our best system, based on DeBERTa-v3-Large and trained on our conceptualization-augmented ATOMIC, achieves state-of-the-art results and significantly outperforms all PLM-based baselines on every benchmark, and can advance the average accuracy by 2.1\% compared with the same baseline model.
+It also significantly surpasses the performance of the same model that is trained on ATOMIC-10X with only 10\% amount of data (more explanations and experiments in Appendix~\ref{sec:appendix_atomic10x_usage}).
 Notably, compared with LLMs, our system champions three benchmarks and performs better on average with a 3.7\% leap.
 This indicates that supervision signals from CSKBs are important for downstream applications, and CSKBs aided by conceptualization can significantly enhance this process.
 Moreover, as an ablation, we study the role of concept-level distractor sampling by discarding conceptualization augmentation and only training the models on ATOMIC, synthesized to QA format with our proposed constraint technique.
-Comparing the results in Table~\ref{tab:main_exp_results}, we can see that the concept-level distractor sampling improves the average performance by approximately 1.5\%.
+Comparing the results in Table~\ref{tab:main_exp_results}, it can be observed that the concept-level distractor sampling improves the average performance by approximately 1.5\%.
 This demonstrates that our proposed technique is effective, and generating distractors with a stronger positive knowledge recall is helpful in synthesizing QA pairs that are both fair and informative.